Least Volume Analysis: Introduction

-To automatically learn a \emph{both} low dimensional and ordered nonlinear latent representation, in this work we introduce the Least Volume regularization, which is based on the intuition that packing a flat paper into a box consumes much less space than a curved one.
+To automatically learn a \emph{both} low-dimensional and importance-indicating nonlinear latent representation unrestricted to Euclidean data spaces, we introduce the \emph{Least Volume} problem, which is based on the intuition that packing a flat paper into a box consumes much less space than a curved one.
 This paper's contributions are: \begin{enumerate}

-\item We introduce \emph{Least Volume} (LV) regularization for autoencoders (AEs) that can compress the latent set into a low dimensional latent subspace spanned by the latent space's standard basis.
-We show that upper bounding the decoder's Lipschitz constant is the key to making it work, and verify its necessity with an ablation study.
+\item We introduce \emph{Least Volume} (LV) regularization for autoencoders (AEs) that can compress the latent set into a low-dimensional latent subspace spanned by the latent space's standard basis.
+In addition, we transform LV into \emph{Generalized Least Volume} (GLV) that can be applied on both labeled datasets and unlabeled datasets endowed with non-Euclidean distance.

+\item We develop the \emph{Dynamic Pruning} (DP) algorithm for automatically removing dummy latent dimensions during the training of least volume autoencoders.
+This makes the result of LV insensitive to the latent space's initial dimension and allows more effective and thorough dimension reduction than our original work~\citep{qiuyi2024compressing}.

-\item We prove that PCA is exactly a special case of least volume's application on a linear autoencoder.
-In addition, we show that just like in PCA, there is a close-to-1 positive correlation between the latent dimension's degree of importance and standard deviation.
+\item We prove that PCA is a special case of Least Volume applied to a linear autoencoder, and show that it induces a similar importance-ordering effect based on Euclidean distance.

-\item We apply least volume to several benchmark problems including a synthetic dataset with known dimensionality, MNIST and CIFAR-10, and show that the volume penalty is more effective than the traditional regularizer Lasso in terms of compressing the latent set.
-We make the code public on GitHub\footnote{\url{https://github.com/IDEALLab/Least_Volume_ICLR2024}} to ensure reproducibility.
+\item We apply Least Volume to several benchmark problems, including a synthetic dataset with known intrinsic dimensionality, MNIST, and CIFAR-10, and show that the volume penalty outperforms traditional regularizers such as Lasso in compressing the latent space.
+Additionally, we apply LV with Dynamic Pruning to both unlabeled datasets and datasets with labels removed, such as UIUC Airfoils, MNIST, and CelebA.
+Leveraging LV’s effectiveness in latent dimension reduction, we highlight the importance of minimizing latent dimensionality and provide a simple yet rigorous definition of disentangled representation derived from our findings.
+Finally, we analyze the topological structures of multiple datasets to reveal their distinct characteristics and complexity.